Travel the World For Free: the Best Online Sites For Culture Vultures

 Who doesn't love and dream about the City of Light?
 If you're missing Paris or need some destination or cultural inspiration (who doesn't?), there's a fix.
 Now, you can virtually tour many of Paris' must see sites, landmarks, and museums right from your couch.

 If you fancy a trip to Paris, I won't repeat myself.
 Here's my guide to the 18 best virtual tours to transport you to the ever fascinating Paris, with all its myriad attractions.
 If you want to plan a future visit to Paris, here's my 5 day itinerary and travel guide.
+If you want to visit the Louvre, click here for my guide on how to see every masterpieces in the Louvre from home.

 4. Virtual London Tours: How To Tour London From Home